Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 Research involving humans: If you select Yes, you must provide your institution's administration with the appropriate certification indicating that research involving humans has been reviewed and has received the required approval.

-Research involving the use of animals: If you select Yes, you must provide your institution's administration with the certification from the animal care committee at the institution that the experimental procedures proposed have been approved and that the care and treatment of animals is in accordance with the principles outlined in the Canadian Council on Animal Care (CCAC) guide.
+Research involving the use of animals: If you select Yes, you must provide your institution's administration with the certification from the animal care committee at the institution that the experimental procedures proposed have been approved and that the care and treatment of animals are in accordance with the principles outlined in the Canadian Council on Animal Care (CCAC) guide.

-Research involving human pluripotent and/or totipotent stem cells: If you select Yes, or if the application is found to fall into this category through peer review and is recommended for funding, it will be forwarded with your consent to CIHR’s Stem Cell Oversight Committee (SCOC) to ensure compliance with
+Research involving human pluripotent and/or totipotent stem cells: If you select Yes, or if the application is found to fall into this category through peer review and is recommended for funding, it will be forwarded with your consent to CIHR’s Stem Cell Oversight Committee (SCOC) to ensure compliance with Chapter 12, Section F of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).
+The SCOC review is in addition to the normal review by local Research Ethics Boards (REBs).
+Funding will not be released until approval has been obtained from the SCOC.

 Research involving hazardous substances: If you select Yes, you must provide your institution's administration with the certification from the biosafety committee at the institution that the laboratory procedures being used comply with the safety precautions necessary for the level of containment required by the research.

-Environmental impact: For more information, consult NSERC’s guidelines on impact assessment.
+Environmental impact: For more information, consult NSERC’s Guidelines on impact assessment.

-Consult the Research subject codes table.
+Research subject codes: Consult the Research subject codes table.
 All applicants are required to select a primary research code.

-Consult the Area of application codes table.
+Area of application codes: Consult the Area of application codes table.
 All applicants are required to select a primary area of application code.

-Modify, as required, the keywords to best describe your proposal.
+Keywords: Modify, as required, the keywords to best describe your proposal.
 A maximum of 10 keywords is permitted.

 You must re-validate your eligibility profile.
 Review your information and ensure it accurately reflects the details of your eligible position.
 If your position is not in the list provided, enter free-form text.
 Click on Save and validate.